 Lessons from the baseline reports have been consolidated and communicated to the wider ISEAL membership and community of practice.
 ISEAL has produced a report on the lessons learnt around research design from the evaluations, and a separate report on key insights from the studies.

-In Phase III of the project, three follow up evaluation studies are being conducted in 2018, with the same cohort who were studied in Phase II, to measure any change over time.
+In Phase III of the project, three follow up evaluation studies are being conducted with the same cohort who were studied in Phase II, to measure any change over time.

 For more information contact Vidya Rangan: firstname.lastname@example.org